reedes/vim-quotable/README.markdown

 ahead of your inserted text.
 You can step through the closing quote by hitting the corresponding quote key (`"` or `'`) where there is no need to exit Insert mode or use arrow keys.
-Or better yet, move past the closing quote(s) with a motion command, such as `«Ctrl-O» w`.
+Or better yet, move past the closing quote(s) with a motion command, such as `«Ctrl-O» W`.

 ## Motion commands